opxcore/validator/README.md

     another field would be ignored. `$rule = new RequiredIf(fn() => true);`

 `required_unless:another_field,value` - inverse of `required_if`, must be present and not empty if the {another_field} is not equal to the value.
+You can specify condition in the constructor same as `required_if`.

 `required_with:foo,bar,...` - must be present and not empty only if any of the other specified fields are present.